maliMirkec/personal-website/site/portfolio/moodings.md

 ---
 layout: index
 title: Moodings
-description: Moodings is an e-commerce website from Copenhagen, Denmark.
-By curating upcoming and established design and art, they help designers and artists compete on the market.
-The website runs on Shopify.
+description: I've worked on Moodings webshop.
+Moodings is an e-commerce company that helps designers and artists compete on the market.
 thumbnail: m_rjmzz2
 link: //moodings.com
 display: true